When buying a home with an older sewer line, the risk of line damage increases in proportion to its age.

-Note that items (5) through (8) above are very often not possible to ascertain anywhere close to 100% certainty particularly to those homes with multiple owners or renters spanning several decades.
+Note that items (5) through (8) above are very often guesswork, and not possible to ascertain anywhere close to 100% certainty particularly for those homes with multiple owners or renters spanning several decades.

-For any sewer line, the part of the line from the house to the City land is usually owned by and is the responsibility of the homeowner while the remaining connection portion of the sewer line to the storm sewer (i.e. the portion of the line on City property) is owned by the City or municipality.
-For this reason (and others) it is highly advisable for homeowners to notify the City or municipality in advance to share the total cost of repair.
-Usually the City or municipality will pay for and replace their portion of the line at the same time as the property owner completes his / her portion to (a).
+For any sewer line, the part of the line from the house to the City / Municipality land is usually owned by and is the responsibility of the homeowner while the remaining connection portion of the sewer line to the storm sewer (i.e. the portion of the line on City property) is owned by the City or Municipality.
+For this reason (and others) it is advisable for homeowners to notify the City or Municipality in advance to share the total cost of repair.
+Usually the City or Municipality will pay for and replace their portion of the line at the same time as the property owner completes his / her portion to (a).
 Help minimize cost; (b).
 Minimize disruption to the homeowner (i.e. as opposed to opening up the land on two different occasions); and (c).
 Ensure that all portions are new so that there are not ‘old portions of the line’ still causing problems.
-Sewer line replacement costs can vary widely based on a variety of factors but with today’s construction costs a range of $6000 to $10,000 + (excluding the City’s portion) is not unusual for many homeowners.
-For exact estimates homebuyers are advised to contact a professional earthwork / utility line company.
+Sewer line replacement costs can vary widely based on a variety of factors but with today’s construction costs a range of $8000 to $15,000 + (excluding the City’s portion) is not unusual for many homeowners.
+For an estimate homebuyers must contact a professional earthwork / utility line company.

 In summary, below are some proactive steps that homebuyers can take to check a property’s sewer line: